Using a macro lens for a photo session of a newborn

-Since I like to shoot this with available light, the lens needs to be stabilized.
+Since I like to shoot newborn sessions with available light, the lens needs to be stabilized.
 Canon lenses have IS (image stabilization), and Nikon lenses offer VR (vibration reduction).
-With IS / VR, you can shoot at a much lower shutter speed than normal, and still get crisp images.
+This allows you to shoot at a much lower shutter speed than normal, and still get crisp images.

 Both these images were shot wide open on the macro lens at f2.8 @ 1/100 @ 1000 ISO